ashwath6105/flow-intermediate/README.md

-# Identity, Time, and Transaction Structure(Flow Intermediate Module)
+# Flow Intermediate Module

-DYNAMO token contract and all the rekated transactions and scripts are included in the folders.
+Token contract "DYNAMO". includes all the related transaction, scripts and contracts are included in the folders.

 ## Description